pycom/pydocs/content/firmwareapi/micropython/usocket.md

 #### socket.makefile(mode='rb')

 Return a file object associated with the socket.
 The exact returned type depends on the arguments given to makefile().
 The support is limited to binary modes only (`rb` and `wb`).
-CPython’s arguments: `encoding`, `errors`, and `newline` are not supported.
+CPython's arguments: `encoding`, `errors`, and `newline` are not supported.

-The socket must be in blocking mode; it can have a timeout, but the file object’s internal buffer may end up in a inconsistent state if a timeout occurs.
+The socket must be in blocking mode; it can have a timeout, but the file object's internal buffer may end up in a inconsistent state if a timeout occurs.

 {{% hint style="info" %}}
 **Difference to CPython**